 In this master class with Kristen Roupenian, we discussed her viral short story ‘Cat Person’ and a few others from her debut collection ‘You Know You Want This’.
 Some of the specific topics covered included using horror and fantastical elements in your writing, learning when to stop revising, and dealing with the negative voice in your head. read more

 Our Core workshops meet once a week for 8 weeks, usually from 18:30 – 20:30.

-We prefer direct bank payments but you can also pay by card via the site.
-It is possible to pay in instalments - contact us for details.
+We use the payment processor Mollie for direct bank payments and cards.
+It is possible to pay in instalments – contact us for details.

 We think so, based on our own experience and that of our students.
 And science backs us up: exercising your imagination, connecting with like-minded people, and learning new things are all activities that have been shown to improve well-being.